I Get Ideas: Notable recordings

-Bing Crosby and Rosemary Clooney recorded a duet of this song on 2 December 1964 with the Billy May Orchestra for their 1965 album That Travelin' Two-Beat.
+Bing Crosby and Rosemary Clooney recorded a duet of this song on 2 December 1964 with the Billy May Orchestra for their 1965 Capitol album That Travelin' Two-Beat.

 Television and film appearances

-"I Get Ideas" is sung by Desi Arnaz playing Ricky Ricardo on I Love Lucy in episode 31 "The Publicity Agent" first aired on May 12, 1952 and Lucille Ball sings the song as Lucy Ricardo in episode 130 of I Love Lucy, "Lucy and the Dummy" which was broadcast on October 17, 1955.
+"I Get Ideas" is sung by Desi Arnaz as Ricky Ricardo in the 1952 I Love Lucy episode "The Publicity Agent", and Lucille Ball sings the song as Lucy Ricardo in the 1955 I Love Lucy episode "Lucy and the Dummy".

-In The Muppet Show episode 1.02 aired on 12th of September 1976, Rita Moreno and a stereotypically "French looking" human-sized Muppet perform an Apache Dance to the tune of I get Ideas (or rather Adios, Muchachos).
+In a 1976 episode of The Muppet Show guest-starring Rita Moreno, she and a human-sized French Muppet perform an Apache Dance to the tune of "I Get Ideas".

 As "Adios, Muchachos", the song is featured on the soundtracks of the 1992 movie Scent of a Woman and Woody Allen's 2006 movie, Scoop.

 The melody is used extensively in the 1944 movie Together Again starring Irene Dunne and Charles Boyer.
 The song is also used in the 1937 movie History is Made at Night starring Charles Boyer and Jean Arthur.
 The couple dances to it and refers to it as "our tango".

 In the 1992 episode of Lovejoy entitled Smoke Your Nose, the vicar plays an arrangement for church organ, prompting Lovejoy and Lady Jane to dance a tango spontaneously in the church aisle.

 In 1997, it was used on the soundtrack of The Full Monty.

 "I Get Ideas" also appears on the soundtrack to the 1998 film The Impostors.
 The recording is credited to Elizabeth Bracco & Lewis J. Stadlen with Gary DeMichele & Band.
 It was used in part to reference its use in 1939's Another Thin Man during a protracted comic set piece.